kokonut27/thync-API/README.md

 To leave suggestions, just leave a comment or a PR.
 To contribute, leave a PR or an issue to ask.

 ## Conclusion
 I hope you enjoy using this API!
-See you on the next post!
+See you on the next (thync) post!